How does ASC 842 affect EBITDA?

 Still, as a metric for comparing companies (or even a single company over a period of time), EBITDA gives a fairly realistic view of profitability.
 Investors tend to focus on net income, revenue, and cash flow, and EBITDA is an easy way to analyze and compare profitability between companies and industries.

-Beyond its popularity with non-accountants, EBITDA is important because it’s used as the basis for other calculations and ratios.
+EBITDA matters because it serves as the foundation for widely used financial metrics including EBITDA margin, the EBITDA coverage ratio, and adjusted EBITDA, each of which gives investors and analysts a different view of a company's profitability and debt capacity.
 After determining EBITDA, a typical next step is to figure out whether the calculation reflects a profitable standing.
 ASC 842 foundationally impacts your EBITDA.
 One of its more popular variations is EBIT.
 As the name implies, EBIT does not add depreciation and amortization back to net income.

 Some of the more popular next steps include calculating the EBITDA margin, EBITDA coverage ratio, and adjusted EBITDA.